Microsoft/azure-docs.cs-cz/articles/cognitive-services/Speech-Service/tutorial-tenant-model.md

     using Microsoft.IdentityModel.Clients.ActiveDirectory;
     using Newtonsoft.Json.Linq;

-    // Note: ServiceApplicationId is a fixed value.
-No need to change.
+    // ServiceApplicationId is a fixed value.
+No need to change it.

     public class TenantLMSample
     {